elpachongco/bhread-blog/README.md

-hugo new --kind post posts/<filename>.md
+hugo new --kind post posts/filename

-Upload photos by putting it into
+Upload photos by putting it into directory `img` and referrencing as `img/filename.jpg`

+to make images absoltue
+{{< ref "comment_embeds" >}}img/comment-section-with-reply.png)
+replace comment_embeds with name of directory